elixirschool/elixirschool/_posts/2019-03-19-til-validations-and-constraints.md

 end
 ```

-And for free, we get a set of errors coming out if a user were to make a mistake:
+And for free, Ecto adds descriptive errors to our changeset:
 ```elixir
 iex(1)> %User{} |> User.changeset(%{})
 #Ecto.Changeset<